 We'll assume you are familiar with the classic game Pong.
 If not, go surf the Web and find an online/Web-based version to try out.
-This tutorial also assumes you have done at least one Game Maker tutorial, such as "Your first game" where you click on the clown.
+This tutorial also assumes you have done at least one Game Maker tutorial, such as "Your First Game" where you click on the clown in a game of "Catch the Clown".
 If not, go do that tutorial.
+Once ready:

-Once ready, open up Game Maker, and save a blank file as Pong!.gm6 in your home directory to make it easier to save later on.
+- 1) Open up Game Maker - 2) Save a blank file as "Pong.gmk" in your home directory (or desktop) by selecting File→Save As to make it easier to save later on.